maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 This is mostly the needed work in kernel space, which is pretty simplified thanks to the Linux kernel instrumentation.

-Let's see how we can use this data in userspace.
+Let's see how we can consume this data in userspace.

 ## Userspace

 Besides loading and attaching the eBPF sampler probe, in userspace, we collect the stack traces from the `stack_traces` map.
 This map is accessible by stack IDs, which are available from the `histogram` map.

-You can see below an example, using [libbpfgo](https://github.com/aquasecurity/libbpfgo) APIs:
+### Collecting stack traces

+Using the [libbpfgo](https://github.com/aquasecurity/libbpfgo) library it can be achieved like that:

 ```go
 import (